MuseTag/musetag.github.io/quickstart.md

 - Develop a consistent annotation style for your project
 - Use annotations sparingly at first—you can always add more later
 - Consider creating a simple legend of your most-used annotations
-- Remember that MarkPlot annotations are hidden from your final reader
+- Remember that MarkPlot annotations can be completely hidden from your final reader
+- Use visible parameters `[]` when you want the information to appear in your text
+- Use invisible parameters `()` when you want to store metadata only

 Ready to organize your narrative world?
 Happy writing with MarkPlot!